nejckorasa/file-uploader/README.md

 Data is managed by age - files older than **n** days are periodically deleted.
 (See property `files.max-days-age`)

+## Configurable file deletion schedule

+Scheduled time to run deletion process can be configured using [cron expressions](http://www.cronmaker.com).
+(See property `files.deletion-cron-expression`) For example, to run deletion process every day at 2 AM:

+``
+files.deletion-cron-expression=0 0 2 1/1 * ?
+``

+Above cron expression is also set as default (if no property is defined).

 ## Tracing

 All upload requests are traced to log files.
 Data is logged in JSON format.
 (See property `trace.files.path`).